-It goes without saying, but stress can definitely affect the skin in not so desirable ways.
-While breakouts are most commonly associated with stress induce skin troubles (more on this later), there are many other ways stress takes a toll on our skin.
+It goes without saying, but stress can definitely affect the skin in not-so-desirable ways.
+While breakouts are most commonly associated with stress-induced skin troubles (more on this later), there are many other ways stress takes a toll on our skin.

 Characterized by swelling or puffiness underneath your eyes, research has found that stress caused by sleep deprivation accelerates the signs of aging such as loss of collagen & elasticity around the eyes.

-While it seems unrelated, stress actually impairs the barrier function of your skin which prevent the cells in your stratum corneum from retaining moisture effectively.
-This outer most layer of your skin contains protein and lipids which protect the skin and keep the skin cells hydrated.
+While it seems unrelated, stress actually impairs the barrier function of your skin which prevents the cells in your stratum corneum from retaining moisture effectively.
+This outermost layer of your skin contains protein and lipids which protect the skin and keep the skin cells hydrated.

 If you have ever felt like you had more breakouts during stressful times, that is because stress is a contributing trigger to acne since it greatly affects our hormones and their effect on the skin.
 In response to stress, our endocrine system secretes increased levels of cortisol and androgens which escalate our production of sebum (the oil our skin produces).

-Because our skin’s natural oil is the food which acne bacteria needs to grow and proliferate, stress literally adds fuel to the fire when it comes to acne breakouts.
+Because our skin’s natural oil is the food that acne bacteria needs to grow and proliferate, stress literally adds fuel to the fire when it comes to acne breakouts.

 Like the eyes, stress causes changes to the proteins in your skin which lead to a loss of elasticity.
 In addition, furrowing your brow and clenching your teeth can contribute to the formation of wrinkles, jowls, and sagging skin.

 Proven Strategies to Combat Stress